paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-077-united-states-china-relations.md

   (B) with full recognition of the constitutional right of the House to change the rules (so far as relating to the procedure of the House) at any time, in the same manner and to the same extent as in the case of any other rule of the House.

-**(j) Supplemental reports** The Commission may submit to the President and the Congress reports that supplement the reports described in subsection (g) of this section, as appropriate, in carrying out subsections (a) through (c) of this section.
+**(j) Supplemental reports** The Commission may submit to the President and the Congress reports that supplement the reports described in subsection (g), as appropriate, in carrying out subsections (a) through (c).

 ### Statutory Notes